UweZiegenhagen/sqlserver/README.md

-# sqlserver
+# Sql server

-Stuff for SQL server, written in LaTeX.
+Some notes on  SQL server, written in LaTeX.

+Feel free to use it for whatever non-commercial purpose.